rax-incubate/gcp-mc-demo/README.md

 ## Bqapp - Anthos and BigQuery - AWS

- - The AWS side is a bit more complicated but the main parts are the same
+ - The AWS side is a bit more complicated but the main context is the same

  - Rename the optional file.